Blinken in Israel to try to seal Gaza truce deal

 The Palestinian group said in a statement on Tuesday that it had reviewed the “comprehensive ceasefire deal … with a positive spirit”, including details on securing relief and shelter, reconstruction, the lifting of a 17-year-old crippling siege, and the completion of the “prisoner exchange” process.

-On Wednesday, an unconfirmed report from Reuters news agency said Hamas has proposed a three-stage ceasefire plan according to which the group would exchange Israeli captives it captured on October 7 for Palestinian prisoners, secure the reconstruction of Gaza, ensure the complete withdrawal of Israeli forces and an exchange of bodies and remains.
+On Wednesday, Hamas said it has put forward a counterproposal.
+The document features a three-stage ceasefire plan according to which the group would exchange Israeli captives it captured on October 7 for Palestinian prisoners, secure the reconstruction of Gaza, and ensure the complete withdrawal of Israeli forces and an exchange of bodies and remains.

+Mohammad Nazzal, a senior member of Hamas’s political bureau, told Al Jazeera that the counterproposal lays out clear deadlines, in particular for a ceasefire, something that he suggests the original proposal lacked.

+“Among these details, none can be compromised,” he insisted.
+“The Israeli killing machine must be brought to a halt.
+We wish to see Israeli occupation forces’ withdrawal from the Gaza Strip entirely.
+Our response is realistic and our demands are reasonable.”

 ‘Essential’